Kindling

 Public kindness

-Leave one encouraging note in public
+Leave an encouraging note in a public place

 What this is for

-A small lift for whoever finds it next
+A nice moment for whoever finds it

 What the person actually does

-Write or print one short, kind note and leave it where a stranger will find it: a community board, a library book, or a noticeboard where notes are welcome.
+Write or print one short, kind note and leave it where a stranger will find it: a community board, a library book, a noticeboard where notes are welcome.

 About 10 minutes of real work.
 Delivers 1 kind note left.